danfujita/heapspray/README.md

 # Heapspray
 My talk for DC Hack and Tell (Round 33: NULL adhesive heresy) on Tue Jun 7.

-Exploits using shellcode is one of the most important topics in the current cyber security world.

 This project describes how to create an additional administrator in order to attack a victim system.
 I wrote my own version of shellcode for the Windows XP operation system and used it to exploit by using a technique called heap spray using the tutorial from Corelan.be.
 It is a straightforward method and can be implemented in few days.

 ##Tutorials